The X Factor (Australian TV series) season 3

-The X Factor was an Australian television reality music competition, based on the original UK series, to find new singing talent; the winner of which received a management contract and a Sony Music Australia recording contract.
+The X Factor is an Australian television reality music competition, based on the original UK series, to find new singing talent; the winner of which received a management contract and a Sony Music Australia recording contract.
 The third season premiered on the Seven Network on 29 August 2011 and ended on 22 November 2011.
-The winner was Reece Mastin and his debut single "Good Night" was released after the final.
+The winner was Reece Mastin, his debut single "Good Night" was released after the final and it also made him the first contestant from the Boys category to come first.
 Mastin was mentored throughout by Guy Sebastian, who won as mentor for the first time.
 There was only a one percent difference in the votes between Mastin and runner-up Andrew Wishart.
 The season was presented by Luke Jacobz.
 Ronan Keating and Sebastian were the only judges from the previous season who returned, while Natalie Bassingthwaighte and Mel B joined the judging panel as replacements for former judges, Natalie Imbruglia and Kyle Sandilands.

 The competition was split into several stages: auditions, bootcamp, home visits and live shows.
 Auditions in front of the show's producers took place throughout March and April 2011.
 The successful auditionees chosen by the producers were then invited back to the last set of auditions that took place in front of the judges and a live studio audience during May and June.
 After the auditions was bootcamp, where successful acts were split into four categories: Boys, Girls, Over 25s and Groups.
 Each judge was given a category to mentor and had to decide on their twelve acts after day two, and their six acts after day three.
 Special guest judges, including Wynter Gordon, Stephen Belafonte, Darren Hayes and The Veronicas, were brought in to help the judges decide their acts.
 Following bootcamp was the home visits stage, where each of the judges reduced their six acts to three, with help from more guest judges including Beyoncé, Melanie C, Jason Derulo, Good Charlotte and Leona Lewis.
 The live shows began on 19 September 2011.

 The season 3 sparked controversy, namely Mel B's attitude towards the other judges, labeling them dishonest and boring.
 Controversy also occurred between Sebastian and contestant Mitchell Callaway; Sebastian took aim at Callaway's attitude to the competition following his performance on the third live performance show.
 There were also claims of a clash between Callaway and contestant Declan Sykes.
 The grand final decider was watched by 1.99 million people, making it the highest rated television episode of the season.